 Why This Lamb Stew Is The Best?

-This is the best Lamb stew and I have no doubt about it.
-It is very easy to make with very minimal preparation.
 It starts with browning the Lamb pieces followed by caramelizing Onion and Garlic.
-The caramelized brown bits of the lamb add so much of flavour that this extra step would seem worth the effort.
+The caramelized brown bits of the lamb add so much flavour that this extra step would seem worth the effort.

-Once this step is done, just dump all the ingredients to the slow cooker and forget it for some time.
+Once this step is done, just dump all the ingredients into the slow cooker and forget it for some time.
 The meat and vegetables would cook slowly by absorbing all those flavours.

 This Lamb stew is a meal in itself.
 So make a big batch of it and enjoy the rest of the week.
 The flavours really intensify when the stew is one day old.
 So a perfect meal that you can make ahead and store.